sirarsalih/ariot2016/README.md

 - <a href="https://github.com/felixge/node-ar-drone" target="_blank">node-ar-drone</a> library: This library is used to fly the drone.
 - <a href="https://github.com/eschnou/ardrone-autonomy" target="_blank">ardrone-autonomy</a> library: This library helps us automate the drone, for instance, enabling us to send predefined flying coordinates.

+<h5>Sensors!</h5>

-We are using SensorTag among other sensors.
-So run the following script to install that dependency:
+We are using SensorTag among other sensors to analyze data inside the tunnels.
+The Raspberry Pi connects to the SensorTag through bluetooth:

-Install.sh
+1. Run the install.sh script.
+2. node sensortag-irtemp.js to start the SensorTag

 <strong>PS: All the steps above are run on the Raspberry Pi device, through SSH.</strong>